MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-H-Maritime-Security/part-104-Maritime-Security-Vessels/subpart-B-Vessel-Security-Requirements/section-104.200.md

 (13) Ensure that restricted areas are controlled and TWIC provisions are coordinated, if applied to such restricted areas;

-(14) Ensure that protocols consistent with § 104.265(c) of this part, for dealing with individuals requiring access who report a lost, damaged, or stolen TWIC, or who have applied for and not yet received a TWIC, are in place;
+(14) Ensure that protocols consistent with § 101.550(a) of this subchapter, for dealing with individuals requiring access who report a lost, damaged, or stolen TWIC, or who have applied for and not yet received a TWIC, are in place;

 (15) Ensure that cargo and vessel stores and bunkers are handled in compliance with this part;